Category: Capitalism

 Here’s the video footage:

-Communism, Socialism, And Welfare Statism
+What’s the Difference Between Communism, Socialism, Progressivism, & Welfare Statism

-Communism is a species of the genus socialism; it is one of the many variations on that tired theme.
 Communism explicitly calls for the violent overthrow of government.
-In theory, it is an anarchist ideology, believing that the state will one day magically “wither away,” as Karl Marx famously phrased it, though only after an unspecified period of gigantic bureaucratic control.
+In theory, it is an anarchist ideology which believes that the state will one day magically “wither away,” as Karl Marx famously phrased it, though only after an unspecified period of GIGANTIC bureaucratic control.
 Of course, in the long and blood-soaked history of communism, the state has never withered away, and never will.
 Why?
 Once entrenched, bureaucracy is impossible to retrogress away from.

 One must never forget: socialism is by definition an ideology of force.